samsaradog/prolog_ttt/README.md

 ## Bonus Material

-I have included a fizzbuzz.pl file with a solution to the fizzbuzz kata written in prolog as part of this repo.
-Running it is similar to the above:
+I have included files with solutions to the fizzbuzz and coin changer katas written in prolog as part of this repo.
+Running one of them is similar to the above.
+For example

-    ?- ['fizzbuzz'].
+    ?- ['coin_changer'].
     ?- run_tests.

 Enjoy!